dasling/dasling/README.md

 TODO:
 -----
 + --DONE-- Add log from MQTT to DB when things go wrong
 + --DONE-- Add Attribute to "variable" specifying whether to store the reading/value in the DB
++ Add group support (add sensors or variables to groups)
 + Add webpage for this log to FE
 + Add webpage with lastest 20 (or x) MQTT messages coming in/out/republished
 + Add filters to the webpage with latest MQTT messages